Charles Hazlewood

 Charles Matthew Egerton Hazlewood (born 14 November 1966) is a British conductor.
 After winning the European Broadcasting Union conducting competition in 1995 whilst still in his twenties, Hazlewood has had a career as an international conductor, music director of film and theatre, composer and a curator of music on British radio and television, Motivational Speaker and founder of Paraorchestra – the world's first integrated ensemble of disabled and non-disabled musicians.
 He was a guest on BBC Radio 4's Desert Island Discs in May 2019 and became Sky Arts' Ambassador for Music in January 2021.
+In 2023 Hazlewood was recognised for his 'outstanding contribution to the musical life of the UK' when awarded the Sir Charles Groves Prize by music charity Making Music.

 Education and early career

 Hazlewood was born on 14 November 1966 to the Reverend Canon Ian Hazlewood and Helen Hazlewood.
-His brother is Will Hazlewood, an Anglo-Catholic priest.
+His brother is Will Hazlewood, an Anglo-Catholic bishop.

 Hazlewood attended Christ's Hospital school in West Sussex where he was a chorister and organist.
 He later gained an organ scholarship to Keble College, Oxford in 1986, graduating in 1989.
 He made his London debut with his own chamber orchestra, Eos, in January 1991.